-Filed by the Registrant ⊠
+File ed by the Registrant ⊠

-Filed by a Party other than the Registrant \square
+File ed by a Party other than the Registrant $\ \square$

-Check the appropriate box:
+Che eck the appropriate box:

-☐ Preliminary Proxy Statement
+Preliminary Proxy Statement

-☐ Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2))
+Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2))

-□ Definitive Proxy Statement
+\boxtimes Definitive Proxy Statement

-☐ Definitive Additional Materials
+Definitive Additional Materials

+Soliciting Material under \$240,145,12

-□ Soliciting Material under §240.14a-12
+Soliciting Material under §240.14a-12

 GSI Technology, Inc.

-(Name of Registrant as Specified In Its Charter)

-(Name of Person(s) Filing Proxy Statement, if other than the Registrant)

-Payment of Filing Fee (Check the appropriate box):

-No fee required.

-☐ Fee paid previously with preliminary materials.

-☐ Fee computed on table in exhibit required by Item 25(b) per Exchange Act Rules 14a-6(i)(1) and 0-11.
+GSI Technology, Inc. Pay GSI Technology, Inc. (Name of Registrant as Specified In Its Charter) □ Pay GSI Technology, Inc. (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) GSI Technology, Inc. (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) rment of Filing Fee (Check the appropriate box):

-July 18, 2022
+July 17, 2023